Restaurant Staffing and COVID-19: Before Reopening, Think About Your Team

 - What kind of training will our team be adding due to COVID-19?

-There are tools to help your team answer some of those questions, from kitchen display systems for your back-of-house to guest management platforms in the front that can provide them with guidance on the new rules.
+There are tools to help your team answer some of those questions, from kitchen display systems for your back-of-house to guest management solution in the front that can provide them with guidance on the new rules.
 As you build your newer, better team, you can employ tools like recipe viewers to streamline both training and quality control.

 People want to work for real leaders.
 They want someone who looks at them as more than a line item on a profit and loss statement.
 You have an opportunity to: